UniMath/agda-unimath/src/category-theory/adjunctions-large-categories.lagda.md

 ## Definition

-### The predicate of being an adjoint pair on functors
+### The predicate of being an adjoint pair of functors

 ```agda
 module _